Instagram Contact

 First established in the late 1970s, Tanda Tula has grown through measured refinement rather than dramatic transformation.
 Over the decades, the camp has been reworked and repositioned, yet its core philosophy has remained consistent: to offer an experience rooted in openness, connection to place, and a respectful approach to the bush.
 The result is a lodge with a clearly defined identity, shaped by gradual evolution rather than abrupt change.

 Back at camp, the atmosphere is relaxed and informal.
 Communal spaces encourage shared meals and conversation, while the overall pace remains unhurried.
-Food plays an important role in the day’s flow, integrated into the daily flow of activities rather than positioned as a standalone focus.
+Food plays an important role in the daily rhythm, woven into the flow of activities rather than positioned as a standalone focus.

 Evenings unfold without a rigid structure.
 Some are spent on night drives, offering a different perspective on the landscape after dark; others are around the fire, or quietly observing the sounds of the bush as nocturnal life takes over.
-While game drives follow a daily schedule- with an early morning departure just after sunrise and an afternoon drive setting out after tea and returning shortly before dinner – the overall pace of the experience allows space to slow down and engage more deeply with the landscape.
+Game drives follow a daily schedule — with an early morning departure just after sunrise and an afternoon drive setting out after tea and returning shortly before dinner — while the overall pace of the experience allows space to slow down and engage more deeply with the landscape.

 W: Tanda Tula